puppetlabs/puppet-docs/source/learning/modules1.markdown

     include ntp
     include ntp

 The `include` function will declare a class if it hasn't already been declared, and will do nothing if it has.
 This means you can safely use it multiple times, whereas the resource syntax can only be used once.
-The drawback is that `include` can't currently be used with parameterized classes, on which more later.
+The drawback is that `include` can't currently be used with parameterized classes.
+More on that later.

 So which should you choose?
 Neither, yet: learn to use both, and decide later, after we've covered site design and parameterized classes.